 The US at a federal and state level

-The California Consumer Privacy Act (CCPA), which will become effective on January 1 2020, will enhance privacy rights and consumer protection, by giving residents in California the right to use the CCPA to know exactly what personal data is being collected, how it is being used and say no to the sale of their personal data to suitably protect themselves.
+The California Consumer Privacy Act (CCPA), which will become effective on January 1, 2020, will enhance privacy rights and consumer protection by giving residents in California the right to use the CCPA to know exactly what personal data is being collected, how it is being used and say no to the sale of their personal data to suitably protect themselves.

 Bahrain's Data Protection Law came into force in August 2019, superseding any existing data protection laws in Bahrain and making it the first country in the Middle East to introduce such a law.

-The enforcement of the GDPR started a huge global shift for data privacy, creating political movements that demand more rights for data subjects, heavier penalties for companies and that governments regulate the new and rapidly advancing technologies that pose a threat to data security.
+The enforcement of the GDPR started a huge global shift for data privacy, creating political movements that demand more rights for data subjects, heavier penalties for companies, and governments regulating the new and rapidly advancing technologies that pose a threat to data security.

 More than 80 countries have now enacted privacy laws of this nature, as individuals, alongside state and federal governments, realize the importance of keeping their data safe and ensuring that when it is transferred or shared, it is done so securely.